Xabitsuki/adamax/README.md

 https://datasets.imdbws.com/

 [//]: # (List the datasets you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.)

 ## A list of internal milestones up until project milestone 2

+04.11

+- Set up the Git repository and project skeleton.

+11.11

+- Find the most powerful way to store and look up all our data.
+- Clean our dataset
+- Develop methods to analyze the subtitles: counting words, spread of  words, mean length of sentences, dialogue time.

+18.11

+- Test our methods.
+- Gather results.
+- Start analysis.

+25.11

+- Set up our goals and plans for the next milestone.

 [//]: # (Add here a sketch of your planning for the next project milestone.)

 ## Questions for TAa